top of page

 Three-tier model scoring interpretation:

-• Moderate Risk (2–6 points): ~16.2% probability of PE.
-D-dimer or imaging depending on clinical context.
+• Moderate Risk (2–6 points): ~16.2% estimated PE probability.
+Proceed with D-dimer or imaging based on clinical context.

-• High Risk (≥7 points): ~37.5% probability of PE.
-Recommend immediate imaging (e.g., CT pulmonary angiography).
+• High Risk (≥7 points): ~37.5% estimated PE probability.
+Immediate imaging recommended (e.g., CT pulmonary angiography).

 Two-tier model scoring interpretation:

-• PE Unlikely (≤4 points): Tested with a d-dimer and a 3% incidence of PE.
+• PE Unlikely (≤4 points): ~3% incidence of PE.
+Recommend D-dimer testing.

-• PE Likely (>4 points): Straight to CTPA and a 28% incidence of PE.
+• PE Likely (>4 points): ~28% incidence of PE.
+Proceed directly to CTPA.

 For best results:

-• Pair with age-adjusted D-dimer testing.
+• Use with age-adjusted D-dimer thresholds when applicable.

 Learn more on the BackTable VI Podcast